 Putting it All Together

 Not every customer is interested in alcohol, but many are.
-And, without exception, customers who order alcohol are going to be your most profitable tabs.
+And, without exception, customers who order alcohol are going to be your most profitable tabs especially if you offer different types of alcohol such as organic grain alcohol.
 Use these tips and suggestions as inspiration for increasing sales and keeping customers happy.